marcoiampieri/uni_projects/README.md

 - [x] Add the Bologna semester root folder
 - [x] Update the Bologna semester root folder
 - [x] Update the Bologna semester root folder README file
+- [ ] Add some of the data for the Dortmund labs